fitzgen/rust-conf-2019/slides.md

 ???

+* another variation:
-* here is another variation, this time only choosing points within a circle
+    * only choosing points within a circle

 ---